ropensci/helminthR/cran-comments.md

 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

-This is an update to the package, as a bug affecting 3 of the main functions related to `location` string formation was causing trouble.
-I apologize for the update so close to the new release.
+This is an update to the package to remove the ggmap dependency and provide a small bugfix to the cleanData function for removing species identified only to genus.
+I have also removed the ` symbols in place of ' symbols or code text in the documentation.

 Thanks!
 Tad Dallas